pcmarts/Collab-Room-Telegram-App/docs/production-notification-fix.md

 - `[TELEGRAM] ✅ Successfully sent with fallback bot`: Environment mismatch resolved
 - `🔔 SUCCESS: Sent collaboration request notification`: End-to-end success

+## Final Solution

+After initial implementation of a complex fallback system, the solution was simplified to:

+1. **Always use production bot token** (`TELEGRAM_BOT_TOKEN`) for all notifications
+2. **Remove environment-based switching** to prevent user registration mismatches
+3. **Enhanced logging** for debugging and monitoring
+4. **Consistent behavior** across all deployment environments

 ## Future Improvements

-1. **User Migration**: Consider migrating users between bot environments
+1. **User Migration**: Consider migrating users between bot environments if needed
-2. **Unified Bot**: Use single bot token across all environments
-3. **Enhanced Logging**: Add user environment tracking for analytics
+2. **Enhanced Logging**: Add user environment tracking for analytics
-4. **Fallback Metrics**: Track fallback usage for environment optimization
+3. **Monitoring**: Track notification success rates across environments
+4. **Documentation**: Keep deployment guides updated with consistent bot usage

 ## Conclusion

-The solution provides robust handling of environment mismatches while maintaining backward compatibility and seamless user experience.
-The fallback bot system ensures notifications are delivered regardless of the user's original registration environment.
+The simplified solution ensures notifications are delivered reliably by using the same bot token that users registered with, regardless of the deployment environment.
+This eliminates the root cause of "chat not found" errors and provides consistent user experience.